IshaanBhatnagar25/IshaanBhatnagar25.github.io/_posts/2020-10-04-HelloWorld.md

 Hey there!
 <p>
 So I have decided to come up with a Blogpost-based Portfolio.
-Being the first blogpost of mine, I am really confused about what to write and how to write.😉
+Being the first blogpost of mine, I am really confused about what to write and how to write. :sweat_smile:
 </p>

 <p>
 So lets get to the backgroud first.
 I was looking to make a portfolio of mine.
-After checking out my great portfolios, it got really confusing. 😆 Some of the portfolios actually gave me the kick to make something of mine.
+After checking out my great portfolios, it got really confusing. 😆 </br>
+Some of the portfolios actually gave me the kick to make something of mine.
 </p>